naturalis/puppet-ceph/README.md

 * adminkey   => generate with ceph auth

 Additional required parameter for osd host is
-* disks, this and comma seperated string with your disk devices for ceph osds. do not use /dev/sdd, just sdd,sde,sdf
+* disks => this and comma seperated string with your disk devices for ceph osds. do not use /dev/sdd, just sdd,sde,sdf
 * datacenter
 * rack